unitycontainer/documentation/articles/registration/registration.md

 This member holds a reference to a lifetime manager that Unity will be using to manage instance(s) of this type.
 For more information see [Lifetime Management](../lifetime/lifetime.md)

 #### [Injection Instructions](injection.md) [Optional]
-During registration you could instruct Unity on select constructor certain constructor, initialize properties and fields, call methods, and can provide values and instructions for injected parameters.
+During registration you could instruct the container to select certain constructor, initialize properties and fields, call methods, and inject values and instructions for dependencies.
+All this is done by passing appropriate [Injection Members](injection.md) to the registration.
 For more information see [Injection Members](injection.md)

 ## Different types of registrations
 Unity recognizes three different scenarios of how instances and types are created: